Nephrectomy

 • Open nephrectomy: Removal of the kidney through a large incision in the abdomen or flank, suitable for complex lesions or larger patients.

-• Laparoscopic nephrectomy: Using 3-4 small incisions to insert a camera and instruments, guided by imaging, with less trauma.
+• Laparoscopic nephrectomy: Using 3-4 small incisions to insert a camera and instruments, guided by imaging, resulting in less trauma.

-• Robotic-assisted surgery: Combining laparoscopic techniques with robotic systems to enhance surgical precision, commonly used in complex partial nephrectomy.
+• Robot-assisted surgery: Combining laparoscopic techniques with robotic systems to enhance surgical precision, commonly used in complex partial nephrectomies.

-The surgical mechanism involves locating the renal artery and vein, occluding blood flow, and excising the target tissue while ensuring blood supply to the remaining renal tissue.
+The surgical mechanism involves locating the renal artery and vein, occluding blood flow, and then removing the target tissue while ensuring blood supply to the remaining renal tissue.
 Partial nephrectomy requires preserving healthy kidney tissue to maintain renal function.

 Indications